Washington City, Cinalia

 She returned to the room with a biohazard plastic bag.
 Neither of the scientists attempted to remove their contaminated clothing.
 One scientist scanned computer screens while the other labored over the surviving sample.
 Sia couldn’t tell what it was.
 Their bodies hid it from sight.
 She placed the biohazard bag next to the new lab coats.

-“I can’t leave until all the contaminated materials have been removed from—” Sia spoke to their backs.
+“I can’t leave until all the contaminated materials has been removed from—” Sia spoke to their backs.

 “Yeah, we get it!”
 The woman’s volume alternated from soft muttering to the other scientist to an indignant roar.
 Sia’s shoulders twitched at the abrupt change in tone.
 “Get away from us!
 You’ll taint the results even further!”